microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Microsoft.Graph.Education.md

 Nullable.

 ### [Get-MgEducationMeAssignmentRubric](Get-MgEducationMeAssignmentRubric.md)
-Get the educationRubric object attached to an educationAssignment, if one exists.
+When set, the grading rubric attached to this assignment.
-Only teachers, students, and applications with application permissions can perform this operation.

 ### [Get-MgEducationMeAssignmentRubricByRef](Get-MgEducationMeAssignmentRubricByRef.md)
-Get the educationRubric object attached to an educationAssignment, if one exists.
+When set, the grading rubric attached to this assignment.
-Only teachers, students, and applications with application permissions can perform this operation.

 ### [Get-MgEducationMeAssignmentSubmission](Get-MgEducationMeAssignmentSubmission.md)
 Once published, there is a submission object for each student representing their work and grade.